<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=827015880826282&amp;ev=PageView&amp;noscript=1">

 Traditional IRA 101

-You can contribute to a Traditional IRA if you, or your spouse filing jointly, has a taxable income.
+You can contribute to a Traditional IRA if you or your spouse filing jointly, has taxable income.

 Are my contributions tax deductible?